 What are the alternatives to BuddyPress?

-For non-WordPress compatible options, there are a wide variety of social networking content management systems - Dolphin, Elgg, Jcow, and Oxwall are just a few options that many hosting providers can offer with a 1-click installation.
+For non-WordPress compatible options, there are a wide variety of social networking content management systems: Dolphin, Elgg, Jcow, and Oxwall are just a few options that many hosting providers can offer with a 1-click installation.

 What are the requirements for BuddyPress web hosting?

 Whether your BuddyPress installation is hosted in a virtual environment or on bare metal servers, a dedicated hosting solution is the preferred platform to run your BuddyPress website.

-The most commonly recommended hosting option for BuddyPress is managed WordPress hosting.
+The other option is managed WordPress hosting.
 When BuddyPress websites are run on managed WordPress hosting, the servers and support teams are specifically configured to run and manage WordPress installations.

 Do I need to be concerned about installation?

-Self-hosted websites do not require YOU to personally own a server and manage it to host your site.
-Instead, self-hosted simply means that hosting is not provided directly by the development team that created BuddyPress or on WordPress.com.
+Self-hosted websites do not require you to personally own a server and manage it.
+Instead, self-hosted means that hosting is not provided directly by the development team that created BuddyPress or on WordPress.com.

 Can I host a BuddyPress blog on a shared hosting plan?